2023 FEB 17

 WHAT ARE MANGROVES:

-- They occur worldwide in the tropics and subtropics, mainly between latitudes 25° N and 25° S.
+- Such areas are characterised by high rainfall (between 1000 mm to 3000 mm) and temperature (between 26-35 ?C).
+They occur worldwide in the tropics and subtropics, mainly between latitudes 25° N and 25° S.

 - Mangroves are restricted mainly to the tropical areas as they cannot tolerate the extreme cold events typical of the temperate zone.